 The amendments clarify when an entity should transfer property, including property under construction or development into, or out of investment property.
 The amendments state that a change in use occurs when the property meets, or ceases to meet, the definition of investment property and there is evidence of the change in use.
-A mere change in management's intentions for the use of a property does not provide evidence of a change in use.
-The amendments should be applied prospectively to changes in use that occur on or after the beginning of the annual reporting period in which the entity first applies the amendments.
-Retrospective application is only permitted if this is possible without the use of hindsight.
+A mere change in management's intentions for

-Since the Group's current practice is in line with the clarifications issued, the Group does not expect any effect on its consolidated financial statements upon adoption of these amendments.
+Since the Group's current practice was in line with the clarifications issued, the adoption of these amendments did not have any significant effect on its consolidated financial statements.

-• Philippine Interpretation IFRIC 22, Foreign Currency Transactions and Advance Consideration
+Philippine Interpretation IFRIC 22, Foreign Currency Transactions and Advance Consideration

-The interpretation clarifies that, in determining the spot exchange rate to use on initial recognition of the related asset, expense or income (or part of it) on the derecognition of a non-monetary asset or non-monetary liability relating to advance consideration, the date of the transaction is the date on which an entity initially recognizes the nonmonetary asset or non-monetary liability arising from the advance consideration.
+The interpretation clarifies that, in determining the spot exchange rate to use on initial recognition of the related asset, expense or income (or part of it) on the derecognition of a nonmonetary asset or nonmonetary liability relating to advance consideration, the date of the transaction is the date on which an entity initially recognizes the nonmonetary asset or nonmonetary liability arising from the advance consideration.
 If there are multiple payments or receipts in advance, then the entity must determine a date of the transactions for each payment or receipt of advance consideration.
 Entities may apply the amendments on a fully retrospective basis.
 Alternatively, an entity may apply the interpretation prospectively to all assets, expenses and income in its scope that are initially recognized on or after the beginning of the reporting period in which the entity first applies the interpretation or the beginning of a prior reporting period presented as comparative information in the financial statements of the reporting period in which the entity first applies the interpretation.

-Since the Group's current practice is in line with the clarifications issued, the Group does not expect any effect on its consolidated financial statements upon adoption of this interpretation.
+Since the Group's current practice was in line with the clarifications issued, the adoption of these interpretations did not have any significant effect on its consolidated financial statements.